-Particle counters have been used for decades in manufacturing or industrial applications to measure particulate quantities in air, gases or liquids.
+Particle counters have been used for decades in manufac- 45 turing or industrial applications to measure particulate quantities in air, gases or liquids.
 Typically such counters also group particulates by size.
 These size channels vary by application and often by instrument.
-A particle counter has 45 at least one size channel and popular counters can have 6 or more channels.
+A particle counter has at least one size channel and popular counters can have 6 or 50 more channels.
 Typically these size channels discriminate pulses based on the pulse height of the incoming signal, which is a measure of the light blocked or scattered as particles interrupt a light beam (typically a laser).
-These 50 counts are then often displayed on a local display as differential counts (particles for a given size channel) or cumulative counts for this size channel and all larger channels.
-The counts are typically logged in some local memory and can also be communicated via some external interface to 55 facility monitoring systems, or remote computers or devices.
+These counts are then often displayed on a local display as differ- 55 forms "a," "an" and "the" include plural referents unless the ential counts (particles for a given size channel) or cumulative counts for this size channel and all larger channels.
+The counts are typically logged in some local memory and can also be communicated via some external interface to facility monitoring systems, or remote computers or devices.
+60 with the aspects of the invention, extend the functionality of traditional particle counters by adding advanced features and functions.
+These features and functions provide enhance functionality, which adds value to these instruments and allows them to provide both new information, and to process existing information in order to make it more useful and accessible to users.
+This adds significant value to standard instrumentation.